Sasson Khakshouri: Eastern Bloc Business

 The Khakshouri family had business with Russia already in Iran.
 Upon his immigration to Hamburg, Sasson joined his father in law's business, and took on the trade with the Eastern Bloc, mostly carpet trade with Russia.
-Between 1964 and 1989, he travelled across the iron curtain more than 300 times.
+Between 1964 and 1989, he travelled across the Iron Curtain more than 300 times.
 His business with the Eastern Bloc continued well after the dissolution of the Soviet Union, and included Turkmenistan, Dagestan, Azerbaijan, Armenia, Georgia and more.
 Upon the advice of his wife Gollar, he continued to conduct business with the Eastern Bloc also as part of his tennis promotion activity.

 Tennis Promotion

 Khakshouri has always been keen on sports, playing basketball, organizing swimming classes and for a while heading Maccabi Germany.

-He became a tennis fan in the late 1970's, and due to his frequent business trips to Moscow, became especially interested in Russian tennis player Andrei Chesnokov.
+He became a tennis fan in the late 1970s, and due to his frequent business trips to Moscow, became especially interested in Russian tennis player Andrei Chesnokov.